pip-services/pip-services-docs/content/en/getting_started/recipes/prometheus/_index.md

 #### /metrics results

-The figure below shows the /metrics page containing the example’s counters and their values.
+The figure below shows the /metrics page containing the example's counters and their values.

 ![figure 4](./figure4.png)